|

 The small airport offers sufficient parking facilities, short ways for passengers and a restaurant as well as a gift shop in the transit area.
 If you want to return your rental car to Kerry Airport you will find two fuel filling stations, one in Farranfore 2 kilometers from the airport on the Tralee-Killarney road and a second one at the "super valu" shopping centre in Castleisland.

 In other regions of Ireland you will of course find more airports which offer daily connections to the UK and other countries in continental europe and the world.
-The nearest other airports from Kerry are Shannon (near Limerick) and Cork, the distance to Dublin Airport is ca. 300km.
-From Tralee you can go there by train or bus or you may fly with Ryanair as well.
+The nearest airports from Kerry are Shannon (near Limerick) and Cork, the distance to Dublin Airport is ca. 300km.
+From Tralee you can comfortably travel to the capital by train, bus or rental car and you can also fly daily with Stobart Air.

 Train and Bus